Rachel worked as a farm manager for three years in PA and as an owner/operator for five years in MN. She currently homesteads in MN.

-Eastern White Oak (Quercus alba) –
+Eastern White Oak (Quercus alba)

-This tree is very large, but sometimes not as tall as other oak trees.
-Height ranges from 60 to 150 feet, and generally depends on the environment the tree is growing in.
-Open spaces allow the eastern white oak to branch out and develop a wide silhouette – growing in the forest usually produces a taller tree.
+This species is very large but sometimes not as tall as other oaks.
+Heights range from 60 to 150 feet and generally depend on the environment each tree grows in.
+Open spaces allow the eastern white oak to branch out and develop a wide silhouette, whereas those growing in a denser forest tend to become taller.
 Trunk diameters range from 3 to 5 feet.

-Chestnut Oak (Quercus montana) –
+Chestnut Oak (Quercus montana)

-Bur Oak (Quercus macrocarpa) –
+Bur Oak (Quercus macrocarpa)

-Post Oak (Quercus stellata) –
+Post Oak (Quercus stellata)